ryanbarringtoncox/request_threader/README.md

 You'll need to import a few things to run this one so check out the import statements at the top of the script.
 Or just run it and see what is missing.

-This part is a work in progress, intended to help you analyze the data.
+meta_parser.py is a work in progress, intended to help you analyze the data.

 Happy scraping and analyzing!